-Praised for our depth in experience and commitment to Human Rights by Legal 500 2015 and 2014 editions, we are specialist civil liberties practitioners covering a number of areas of law including Immigration, Public Law, Community Care, Welfare Benefit, Childcare, Family, Housing and Crime.
+Praised for our depth in experience and commitment to Human Rights by both The Legal 500 and Chambers & Partners UK legal directories, we are specialist civil liberties practitioners covering a number of areas of law including Immigration, Public Law, Childcare, Family, Housing and Crime.
 Our team of lawyers transcends a number of these key legal departments to ensure an effective and consistent multidisciplinary approach to our representation.
 We have extensive experience challenging human rights violations for victims of torture, trafficking, domestic violence and unaccompanied minors.
 A number of our clients are often very vulnerable with illnesses and/or severe mental health conditions.

 Civil liberties are those freedoms and protections explicitly granted by our domestic law – such as the Data Protection Act, the Equality Act etc. Although Public bodies in the United Kingdom are naturally expected to act in accordance with domestic law, Duncan Lewis are ready to assist you if, as happens occasionally things do go wrong that require legal action.